WunmiBeks/SQL-Weekly-GMs/S1-Lumos Collective/Brief.md

 # Project Brief - Lumos Collective

- We’re running a big 48-hour Flash Sale starting this weekend, and I need your help with the audience pull.
+ There is a big 48-hour Flash Sale starting this weekend, and help is needed with the audience pull.

 ## Requirements
 - They must be Active customers.